How EU cloud providers actually compare

 Provider GPU Models AI Inference API

-OVHcloud H200, H100, A100, L40S, L4, V100S, T4
+OVHcloud H200, H100, A100, L40S, L4, V100S, T4 Yes

-Scaleway H100, L40S, L4
+Scaleway H100, L40S, L4 Yes

-Gcore H200, H100, A100, L40S
+Gcore H200, H100, A100, L40S Yes

-Open Telekom Cloud H100, A100, V100, T4 ModelArts (train + deploy)
+T Cloud Public H100, A100, V100, T4 ModelArts (train + deploy)

-IONOS H200, H100, L40S, A10, T4, RTX PRO 6000, Gaudi 2/3
+IONOS H200, H100, L40S, A10, T4, RTX PRO 6000, Gaudi 2/3 Yes

-Hetzner RTX 4000 Ada, RTX 6000 Ada, RTX PRO 6000 (dedicated only)
+Hetzner RTX 4000 Ada, RTX 6000 Ada, RTX PRO 6000 (dedicated only) No

-UpCloud L40S
+UpCloud L40S No

 OVHcloud and IONOS have the widest GPU selection.
 IONOS uniquely offers Intel Gaudi as a non-NVIDIA option.
-AI inference APIs (OpenAI-compatible) are available from OVHcloud, Scaleway, Gcore, IONOS, and StackIT.
+AI inference APIs (OpenAI-compatible) are available from OVHcloud, Scaleway, Gcore, IONOS, and STACKIT.
 Hetzner's GPUs are dedicated servers only, not elastic cloud instances.

 Our picks